- We guarantee you’ve never heard this powerful orchestral masterpiece sound remotely as good as it does here

 - The 1950s master tape has been transferred brilliantly using “modern” cutting equipment (from 1976, not the low-rez junk they’re forced to make do with these days), giving you, the listener, sound that only the best of both worlds can offer

-- Don’t expect to see an original on this site – the two we had were crude, flat, full of harmonic distortion, and had clearly restricted frequency extremes
+- Don’t expect to see an original on this site – the two we auditioned were crude, flat, full of harmonic distortion, and had clearly restricted frequency extremes, aka “boxy sound“

-- If you’re a fan of large symphonic works from the Romantic period, this is a Top Title from 1958 that belongs in your collection.
+- If you’re a fan of large symphonic works from the Romantic period, this is a Must Own Recording from 1958 that belongs in your collection

 - There are roughly 100 orchestral recordings we think offer the discriminating audiophile the best combination of Superior Performances with Top Quality Sound.
 This record has earned a place on that list.